Opinion: UI students should follow expert guidance on coronavirus

 Preparing for coronavirus is no different than packing a doomsday kit in the event of an apocalypse — the same principles apply.

-UI students are more prone to catching and spreading illnesses due to the high concentration of our population, especially in residence halls.
+UI students are more prone to catching and spreading illnesses because of the high concentration of our population, especially in residence halls.
 The very nature of a university requires students to meet countless people throughout the day and share many common spaces, making it an ideal place for any sickness to spread.

 With all that we have going on in our lives, the worry of a potentially fatal illness should not be one of them.
 Let’s all do our part in keeping our community happy and healthy by taking steps to protect ourselves, listening to the recommendations of the Iowa Department of Public Health, and staying up to date on the movements of COVID-19.